Bob Weil – Founder, Inventor, and President of Visual Sound

 So what possesses someone to start a guitar products company in the first place?
 Well, it all goes back to November of 1988.
 “I needed a volume pedal, so I went out and bought an Ernie Ball mono volume pedal.
 After a short time I became frustrated with it.
 The volume taper was too abrupt, and more importantly, it didn’t have a visual reference so I could see where I was at.”
 After shopping for what he certainly thought existed at the time, to Bob’s amazement there was no such thing.
 So what did he do?
 Well, like any good inventor, he did the next best thing…created one.

 “I could see my Ernie Ball pedal only had a pot and a string, so obviously the volume part of the pedal was easy.”
 But what about making an LED scale to go with it?
 “Well, I had one small handicap… I didn’t know ANYTHING about engineering.
 Heck, I didn’t even have an erector set when I was a kid!
 I was working in sales and marketing with a degree in Business Administration.
 That’s great for business, but doesn’t do much if you’re trying to design a product that nobody’s ever even tried to make.
-I started hanging out at libraries reading books on basic electronics.
+I started hanging out at libraries reading books on basic electronics (this was before the Internet existed).
 I also called a lot of engineers at semiconductor companies and asked all sorts of stupid questions.
 Eventually, over a period of years, I figured out how to make a “visual” volume pedal with a 10 LED scale.”

 Like any startup company, Visual Sound had its share of ups and downs trying to find that one thing that makes it all work… “If there was a mistake to be made, I probably made it.
 Unfortunately, volume pedals simply don’t sell as fast as effects pedals do.
 So I tried a few different test-market productions of other pedals such as: Visual Metal, Visual Blues, and the Visual Wah/Volume.
 All had less-than-impressive results.”
 But it wouldn’t be long before Bob created the pedal of his dreams… the classic Jekyll & Hyde™.
 This would be the pedal that would take things to the next level… you might say it put the “pedal to the metal”.
 “It wasn’t ‘Visual”, Bob said, “but it was exactly what I had been wanting as a guitar player for years.”